TrueBlocks/trueblocks-core/docs/readmes/admin-scrape.md

 | channelCount       | uint64       | 20           | number of concurrent processing channels |
 | allowMissing       | bool         | true         | do not report errors for blockchains that contain blocks with zero addresses |

+Note that for Ethereum mainnet, the default values for appsPerChunk and firstSnap are 2,000,000 and 2,300,000 respectively.
+See the specification for a justification of these values.

 These items may be set in three ways, each overridding the preceeding method: